Saakaarb/ScienceAssist/README.md

 # ScienceAssist 🚀

 An intelligent LLM-based research assistant that accelerates your research on technical topics by leveraging the latest research from arXiv.
 ScienceAssist automatically downloads, processes, and creates a knowledge base from scientific papers, enabling you to ask questions and get AI-powered answers based on the most recent research.
-It also had an automatic model evaluation pipeline, to test how different configuration settings affect the RAG pipeline outputs.
+It also has an automatic model evaluation pipeline, to test how different configuration settings affect the RAG pipeline outputs.

 # Why not use commercial APIs instead?